 Student Activity fees are used to support various student events and activities sponsored by the College, Student Affairs, as well as those sponsored by the Student Government Association (SGA).
-Additionally, activity fees are used to offset a portion of the costs of academic student support services such as Guided Study Sessions (GSS), 1:1 tutoring and Smarthinking.
+Additionally, activity fees are used to offset a portion of the costs of academic student support services such as Guided Study Sessions (GSS), 1:1 tutoring and on line tutoring platform(s).